freak2810/freak2810/README.md

 ## I'm a Student and a Developer!!

-- 👨🏼‍🎓 I am in the final year of B.E Computer Science and Engineering in MVSR Engineering College.
+- 👨🏼‍🎓 I am in the final year of B.E Computer Science and Engineering in MVSR Engineering College, Hyderabad.

 - 👨🏽‍💻 I write in JavaScript.

 - 💻 Looking for a job as a Front End/ Full Stack Developer.

 - 🧑‍🤝‍🧑 I love connecting with different people❤️.

+- 👨🏻‍🎤 Music is love!! and so is [Arijit Singh](https://open.spotify.com/artist/4YRxDV8wJFPHPTeXepOstw?autoplay=true).

 ## Tools and Technologies: